Lights, Camera, Action: How Direct Response Video Ads Are Shaping the Marketing Landscape

 Why Awareness is the Secret Sauce in Video Ads

-Let’s face it, the quickest way to someone’s heart—and wallet—is through awareness.
-Brands are getting cheeky with their video ads, infusing them with the kind of wit that would make a New Yorker stand-up cmo proud.
+Let’s face it, the quickest way to someone’s heart—and wallet—is through humor.
+Brands are getting cheeky with their video ads, infusing them with the kind of wit that would make a New Yorker stand-up comedian proud.
 After all, why else would a cat on a Roomba in a Los Angeles apartment be more famous than your local news anchor?

 - Voyage Converts: A well-timed euphemism can be more persuasive than a hundred statistics.